skyflowapi/skyflow-js/README.md

   inputStyles: {},                    //optional styles to be applied to the element
   labelStyles: {},                    //optional, styles to be applied to the label of the reveal element
   errorTextStyles: {},                //optional styles that will be applied to the errorText of the reveal element
-  label: "string"                     //label for the form element
+  label: "string",                     //label for the form element
   altText: "string"                   //optional, string that is shown before reveal, will show token if altText is not provided
 }
 ```

 For a list of acceptable RedactionTypes, see the [section above](#Retrieving-data-from-the-vault).

 The `inputStyles`, `labelStyles` and  `errorTextStyles` parameters accepts a styles object as described in the [previous section](#step-2-create-a-collect-element) for collecting data but only a single variant is available i.e. base.

 An example of a inputStyles object: